Gregory Richards, Ph.D. (He/him/his)

 I love having students do research in my lab, and I greatly value training students in scientific thinking and practical lab skills.

-I have had the joy of working with a diverse array of truly exceptional students, and I am honored to be able to say that 100% of the more than thirty students who I have mentored in research have gone on to medical school, graduate school, or jobs in their chosen scientific field.
+I have had the delight of working with a diverse group of truly exceptional students, and I am honored to be able to say that 100% of the more than thirty students who I have mentored in research have gone on to medical school, graduate school, or jobs in their chosen scientific field.
 Several students who I have mentored also have been featured as co-authors on peer-reviewed publications, and many students have presented their research at both professional and undergraduate student conferences.

 Here is a talk on my research that I did for Wisconsin Public Television's "University Place" program, titled, "Sugar Shock: How Bacteria Use RNAs to Deal with Stress":